RandyPatterson/WhatTheHack-AKS-Student/Student/Challenge-00.md

 ### Student Resources
 Download Git repository containing the student resources for this workshop.

-1. Launch the Windows PowerShell terminal by clikcing on the icon in the bottom left of the screen.
+1. Launch the Windows PowerShell terminal by clicking on the icon in the bottom left of the screen.

 ![](./content/ch-00-01.png)
 in the PowerShell Terminal type the following commands